ryanwilsonperkin/me/resume/Resume.md

 --------
 I'm a school and self taught programmer with a strong interest in security, HCI, and open source.

-My latest project is running the University of Guelph's computer science society.

 Proficiency
 -----------
 * Python